PhoebusSi/Alpaca-CoT/README.md

 "output": output string}
 ]
 ```
 Note that, for CoT datasets, we first use the [template](https://github.com/google-research/FLAN/blob/main/flan/v2/templates.py) provided by FLAN to change the original dataset into various Chain-of-Thoughts forms, and then convert it to the above format.
+The formatting script can be found [here](https://github.com/PhoebusSi/alpaca-CoT/blob/main/data/origin_cot_data/formating.py).

-## Instruction Finetuning Based on LLaMA
+## Instruction Finetuning
 ### Setup
 ```
 pip install -r requirements.txt